 How to visit Mount Teide

 During our trip to Tenerife, we decided to walk up Mount Teide on Trail 7, or the Montaña Blanca route, and spend the night in the Altavista Refuge.
 It was the most incredible experience, especially since we could watch the sunrise from the summit.
+I only recommend this if you have one week in Tenerife or more.
+Otherwise, there are other more suitable ways to visit Mount Teide.

 You can hike up Teide mountain on your own, or you can drive or take the cable car, so there are options for all travelers.